Marder (infantry fighting vehicle): Description

 The hull of the Marder 1 is all welded steel, giving protection from small-arms fire and shell fragments.
 The front of the hull provided protection from up to 20 mm armour-piercing discarding sabot (APDS) rounds.
-Later variants increased protection up to 30mm APDS, in response to the 30 mm autocannon armed BMP-2 and the development of top attack cluster bomblets.
+Later variants increased protection up to 30mm APDS, in response to the 30 mm autocannon armed BMP-2 and the development of top-attack cluster bomblets.

-The Marder is a relatively conventional design, with the driver sitting at the front left side of the hull with the engine to his right.
+The Marder is a relatively conventional design, with the driver sitting at the front left side of the hull with the engine to the driver's right.
 The driver has three day periscopes mounted in a hatch that opens to the right.
 The center periscope can be replaced by a passive night vision device.
 Behind the driver is a seat for a single infantryman.
-In early versions of the Marder, this man had a hatch that opened to the right and a periscope that could be rotated through 360 degrees.
+In early versions of the Marder, this infantryman had a hatch that opened to the right and a periscope that could be rotated through 360 degrees.
 This hatch was removed in the 1A3 variant onwards.

-In the center of the hull is the two-man turret, which holds the commander on the right and the gunner on the left.
+In the centre of the hull is the two-man turret, which holds the commander on the right and the gunner on the left.
 Only the commander is provided with a hatch.
 The commander has eight day periscopes for all round observation and the gunner has three.
 The primary sighting system is the PERI-Z11 sight, which has either 2× or 6× optical magnification.
 From version 1A2 on, there is an additional thermal sight with 2x and 8x magnification.
 To the rear of the turret is the troop compartment, which can hold six infantry men, sitting back to back facing outwards along the center of the hull.